ucb-stat133/stat133-spring-2018/syllabus/README.md

 ## 9. Regular Expressions

 - :card_index: __Dates__: Mar 19-23
 - :paperclip:  __Topics__: To unleash the power of strings manipulation, we need to take things to the next level and learn about Regular Expressions.
 Namely, Regular expressions are a tool that allows us to describe a certain amount of text called "patterns".
-We'll describe the basic concepts of regex and the common operations to match text patters.
+We'll describe the basic concepts of regex and the common operations to match text patterns.
 - :file_folder: __Notes__:
     + [Introduction to regular expressions](../tutorials/13-intro-to-regex.md)
     + [Regexpal](http://regexpal.com.s3-website-us-east-1.amazonaws.com/) tester tool.